fursham-h/factR/README.md

   using a reference-guided process
   2. Predict protein domains on coding transcripts
   3. Predict sensitivity of coding transcripts to Nonsense-mediated decay
-  4. Annotate and compare spliced segments
-  5. Identify NMD-causing exons
-  6. [**NEW**] Score NMD-causing exons for conservation
 * Supporting features
   1. Match chromosome levels of query GTF/object to reference annotation
   2. Match gene_id and gene_names of query GTF to reference annotation